avinashkranjan/Amazing-Python-Scripts/Bag of words model/README.md

 ## Author(s)

-- This code is written by Sanya Devansh Zaveri. [https://github.com/zaverisanya]
+- This code is written by [Sanya Devansh Zaveri](https://github.com/zaverisanya)

 ## Disclaimers, if any